Mid-Market Banks Need Appropriate AML Data Models

 Both of these examples fit into the OCC definition of a model and therefore fall under the purview of model governance.

-Financial Intuitions must establish resources as well as policies and procedures that are in line with the use of models and the specific risks they present to the institution.
-A larger, more complex organization typically makes greater use of models and has a more complex money laundering risk and therefore must create a robust organization structure to mitigate model risk and align with model risk governance expectations.
+Financial institutions must allocate resources as well as policies and procedures that are in line with the use of models and the specific risks they present to the institution.
+A larger business makes greater use of models and has a more complex money laundering risk.
+Therefore they must create a robust organizational structure to mitigate risk and align with model risk governance expectations.

 Model Development and Use by the Organization

-AML Models are developed with the BSA-AML department or by third-party vendors through engagement with the model risk department to mitigate money laundering risks specific to the financial institution.
+AML models are developed within the BSA-AML department or by third-party vendors through engagement with the model risk department.
 Model development starts with clear documentation regarding model purpose.
-Techniques and methodologies used in the model should be well established and referenceable.
-Model inputs, logic, output usage, assumptions and limits should be clearly documented so that the business line can understand how the model should be used.
+Techniques and methodologies used in the credit risk model should be well established and documented.
+Model inputs, logic, output usage, assumptions, and limits should be clearly documented so that the business line can understand how the model should be used.

-Internal audit should ensure that the business line is using the models as intended and the model risk and BSA-AML departments should solicit business line feedback to improve and validate models.
+Internal audit should ensure that the business line is using the scenario models as intended.
+The model risk and BSA-AML departments should solicit business line feedback to improve and validate these models.

 How Effective Challenge can Guide Risk Management Models

-The OCC defines effective challenge as a guiding principle for managing model risk, critical analysis by objective, informed parties who can identify model limitations and assumptions and produce appropriate changes.
-The OCC also assigns to senior management, the business line, internal audit and model risk the responsibility to ensure effective challenge.
+Also, the OCC assigns to senior management, the business line, internal audit, and model risk the responsibility to ensure effective challenge.
 The responsibility for executing effective challenge is typically found in the BSA-AML department.

-Effective challenge in AML transaction monitoring requires a micro and macro focus.
-Individual scenarios should be analyzed to ensure that the techniques used are meeting the model purpose and that those techniques are optimal for meeting that purpose.
+AML transaction monitoring requires a micro and macro focus.
+At micro-level each scenari0 should be analyzed to ensure that the techniques are meeting the model purpose.
+Those techniques are analyzed as optimal for meeting that purpose.
 At a macro level, all the scenarios or rules that make up the transaction monitoring should be analyzed to identify overlap and gaps against existing and emerging risks.